Wisconsin Warrant Search.

 A Judge makes a Wisconsin bench warrant in the event an individual breaks court rules.
 In most situations, it’s issued when the defendant fails to show up in court.
-A bench warrant is handled just like an arrest warrant.
+A bench warrant in Wisconsin is handled just like an arrest warrant.
 Authorities will arrest and book the defendant when there’s a hit in the system.

 There are plenty of strategies to find active warrants in Wisconsin:

 - Try Wisconsin county court and sheriff department of records to view a Wisconsin warrant list.
 In the majority of larger counties, this information is accessible online.
 Smaller counties may not work with internet-based tools.
 Instead, they require a phone call.